Sb-CCL/university-notes/3 - Knowledge/Concepts/0 - Lab/Lab 4 - Beam Bending.md

 In many cases, engineers design structures so that the maximum stress in buildings or airplanes will never exceed the Proportional Limit (Point 2), even under the most adverse conditions.

 ![[Pasted image 20251004150710.png]]

+## Moment of Inertia (I)
+---
+Moment of Inertia measures how a beam's cross-sectional shape resist bending, not about the beams material, just its width, length, and thickness.

+For example:

 ## Summary
 ---
 **Putting It All Together:**